magical/pokemon-gba-sprites/README.md

 ### How do i use it? ###

+To compile, just run

+    % redo

-To compile, just run `./make.sh`.
-You will need [redo][] and Cython installed.
+You will need to have [redo][] and Cython installed.
 For that matter, you also need Python 3 and a C compiler.
 And [libpng][].

-You run it like this:
+Run it like this:

     % mkdir sprites
     % python3 rip.py /path/to/rom.gba sprites